rheek123/GwBotApiPatcher/README.md

 # Patching
+0. Make sure your patcher files are uptodate
 1. Backup the bot you want to update
-2. Run "GWA2_Patcher.au3" -->ON EACH .au3 FILE<-- of the bot.
+2. Double click "GWA2_Patcher.au3" and run -->ON EACH .au3 FILE<-- of the bot.
 3. If you get an ERROR message, READ the section about ERROR HANDLING.
     BOT IS UNSTABLE until you've done the error handling!
-4. Copy the file "GWA2_Headers.au3" from the subfolder "incl" of this archive
+4. Copy the file "GWA2_Headers.au3" from the subfolder "incl" of this archive Yes, even if it is already there.
+The headers change...
 5. Paste it into the bots folder, right where the "gwa2.au3", "gwapi.au3", ... is.
 6. Run bot.

 # Update after patching
+0. Make sure your patcher files are uptodate
 1. Fix headers or leech new "GWA2_Headers.au3" file
-2. Replace "GWA2_Headers.au3" inside bots folder with new version
+2. Replace "GWA2_Headers.au3" inside bots folder with new version.
+    Yes, even if it is already there.
+The headers change...
 3. Run bot.

 # Error handling